RiverZhu/VALSE-EP/README.md

 # VALSE-EP
-Implement the line spectral estimation from quantized measurements This code (VALSE-EP) is built based on the VALSE algorithm, and is written by Jiang Zhu, Qi Zhang and Xiangming Meng.
+Implement the line spectral estimation from quantized measurements.
+This code (VALSE-EP) is built based on the VALSE algorithm, and is written by Jiang Zhu, Qi Zhang and Xiangming Meng.
 The VALSE-EP is designed to perform line spectral estimation from quantized samples.
 If you have any problems about the code, please feel free to contact jiangzhu16@zju.edu.cn